fornellas/resonance/ROADMAP.md

             - Change `Parameters` to `interface{}` and unmarshall it from `ResourceDefinitionSchema.Parameters` at `ResourceDefinition.UnmarshalYAML`.
                 - Thus pulls unmarshall errors when loading, and not when running.
         - `Plan.Execute`
-            - ❗On success, save `ResourceBundles` to `PersistantState`.
+            - 🥇On success, save `ResourceBundles` to `PersistantState`.
-            - ❗At the end check again, fail if changes detected (bug in implementation).
+            - 🥇At the end check again, fail if changes detected (bug in implementation).
-            - ❗Auto-rollback saved state on failures.
+            - 🥇Auto-rollback saved state on failures.
             - Parallelise check.
         - `PersistantState`
-            - ❗Change interface to only read / write `[]bytes`, so that serialization code can be shared across all interface implementations.
+            - 🥇Change interface to only read / write `[]bytes`, so that serialization code can be shared across all interface implementations.
-            - ❗Add field with resonance version at schema.
+            - 🥇Add field with resonance version at schema.
             - Save history of states: enable to rollback to any previous state.
             - Local state: save to `XDG_STATE_HOME/resonance/$target_hostname/`
         - `LoadResourceBundles`
-            - ❗Receive a single directory and load recursively from it.
+            - 🥇Receive a single directory and load recursively from it.
             - Go templates
                 - Before parsing yaml, Go template each resource bundle yaml.
                 - Template is a function of: